wernerfred/docker-mailserver/docs/content/advanced/mail-fetchmail.md

 ./setup.sh debug fetchmail
 ```

-For more informations about the configuration script `setup.sh` [[read the corresponding wiki page|Setup-docker-mailserver-using-the-script-setup.sh]].
+For more informations about the configuration script `setup.sh` [read the corresponding docs][docs-setup].

 Here a sample output of `./setup.sh debug fetchmail`: